CodeMC/Documentation/docs/faq.md

 ### Toolchain plugin

+Our custom Maven plugin can select a toolchain (e.g. JDK 8) during the build process.
+For this the following workaround is needed:

-- Set the JDK version to JDK 11
+1. Set the JDK version to JDK 11
-- Add the following maven goal to the commandline:
+2. Add the following maven goal to the commandline:
 `io.codemc.maven.plugins.toolchain:codemc-toolchain-selector:0.0.2-SNAPSHOT:select`

 ### Cross-compiling